Portland Exposé: Plot

 George is abducted from the party and taken to the syndicate's headquarters in a secluded warehouse.
 When he refuses to provide information, the syndicate beat him mercilessly before threatening to blind Ruth with acid.
-George claims to have buried the tapes in the woods, prompting the thugs to untie him so he can lead them to their location; when they do so, George flees with Ruth through the warehouse.
+George claims to have buried the tapes in the woods, prompting the thugs to untie him so he can lead them to their location.
+After he is untied, George flees with Ruth through the warehouse.
 The two are ultimately saved by the unionists, led by Grey, who fight off the syndicate, allowing Ruth and George to escape to safety.

 Cast

 Production

 Filming of Portland Exposé took place in Portland and Gresham, Oregon.

 Release

+Allied Artists released Portland Exposé in the United States on August 11, 1957.
+The film continued to screen throughout the country, opening in New York City on September 26, 1957.

+Censorship

-Allied Artists released Portland Exposé in the United States on August 11, 1957, though approximately 20 cities in the Pacific Northwest pulled the film from their screening schedules, and it was banned within a 30 mi-radius of Portland, where it had been scheduled to premiere on August 14.
+Approximately 20 cities in the Pacific Northwest pulled the film from their screening schedules, and it was banned within a 30 mi-radius of Portland, where it had been scheduled to premiere on August 14, 1957.
 An agent who canceled the Portland premiere stated that his primary reason was that approximately 40 individuals involved in the crimes upon which the film was based had threatened to sue should the film be shown there.

-The film continued to screen throughout the country, opening in New York City on September 26, 1957.